openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/index.md

 sudo chmod -cR ug=rwX,o-rwx /opt/openziti/etc/identities
 ```

-The tunneller process needs to be restarted if the contents of `/opt/openziti/etc/identities` change.
+The tunneler process needs to be restarted if the contents of `/opt/openziti/etc/identities` change.

 ```text
 # package users can restart with systemd